xyflow/react-flow-docs-v9/src/markdown/docs/api/component-props.md

 - `onConnectStart(event, { nodeId, handleType })`: called when user starts to drag connection line
 - `onConnectStop(event)`: called when user stops to drag connection line
 - `onConnectEnd(event)`: called after user stops or connects nodes
+- `onEdgeUpdate(oldEdge, newConnection)`: called when the end of an edge gets dragged to another source or target
 - `onLoad(reactFlowInstance)`: called after flow is initialized
 - `onMove(flowTransform)`: called when user is panning or zooming
 - `onMoveStart(flowTransform)`: called when user starts panning or zooming